-4. Coming Into Force In a September 2020 communication to the European Parliament and the Council, the European Commission declared the adoption of a "comprehensive framework enabling the uptake of distributed ledger technology (DLT) and crypto-assets in the financial sector" as one of its main priorities in the digital transformation of Europe by 2024.
+4. Coming Into Force In a September 2020 communication to the European Parliament and the Council, the European Commission declared the adoption of a "comprehensive" framework enabling the uptake of distributed ledger technology (DLT) and crypto-assets in the financial sector" as one of its main priorities in the digital transformation of Europe by 2024.
 The communication specifically referenced the MiCA proposal, creating the presumption that the rules will go through the ordinary legislative EU procedure within this 3 year period.
-Given that the Regulation is still in draft form and will be subject to legislative deliberations in the EU Parliament and Council before its final approval, it is likely that the document will undergo certain textual amendments.
+On the 30th of June 2022, the European Parliament and the European Commission reached a provisional agreement on the final text of the Regulation.
+The official version and the entry into force of MiCA are expected in the first quarter of 2023.
+After its entry into force, crypto-asset issuers and service providers will have 18 months to conform to the Regulation.
 Nevertheless, crypto-asset issuers and service providers should begin considering MiCA's future implications on their businesses if they want to ensure a smooth transition under the upcoming legal regime.
 Any questions?
 Please contact Willem-Jan Smits of Watsonlaw.